Sionkob/MrQiRealNPC/README.md

 - 2 new maps have been added.
 - Mr. Qi appears at every vanilla festival when you meet him.
 - The schedules have been modified (but still incomplete).
+- New dialogues for Mr. Qi who stays inside the Walnut Room have been added.
+- Sandy talks about Mr. Qi and the casino when you become a club member.

 As the mod is updated, more functions will be added, removed, or modified.

 # What does not work/is not 100% ready?
 Currently there are a few things that are not complete yet, I will finish them as soon as possible:
 - The schedules are incomplete.
-- You cannot invite him to watch a movie
+- You cannot invite him to watch a movie.
-- The 6, 8 and 10 heart dialogs are missing.
+- The 10 hearts dialogues are missing.
-- The 6, 8 and 10 heart events are missing.
+- The 10 hearts event is missing.

 In my testing, there's nothing that isn't working, there are just some incomplete features that will be completed as updates roll out.
 If you have any suggestions or find any bugs, feel free to comment on the Nexus Mods [posts](https://www.nexusmods.com/stardewvalley/mods/16724?tab=posts) page.